What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 Why insect reports are sensitive, but not a drama

-Whether in a care room, guest apartment or restaurant – a report of insects usually immediately triggers unrest and pressure to act .
+Whether in a care room, guest apartment, or restaurant – an insect report usually immediately triggers unease and pressure to act.

-Please note: A single finding does not automatically mean an infestation .
+The rule is: a single finding does not automatically mean an infestation.

 • whether trust remains,